-• La Luz Center already has the role, and should increase its capacity for this role, of being the culturally welcoming “front door” for housing-related services for Spanish speakers in Sonoma Valley.
-Especially in this time of persecution of immigrants, when people in need are afraid even to seek help, it is crucially important that Sonoma Valley have a safe, familiar, welcoming environment in which to provide holistic, wraparound help and comfort to families and individuals.
-Providing this safe front door is a role by itself, comprising the staff-intensive tasks of intake, conversation/education, and assistance applying for multiple outside services and resources.
-La Luz currently helps people get rental assistance from FISH, provides some housing navigation and rental assistance, and hosts staff from Legal Aid and Catholic Charities to provide other services during limited hours each week.
-LL does not provide wraparound housing services at the level envisioned here.
+• La Luz Center’s unique niche is their role as the primary “front door” for housing-related services for Spanish speakers in Sonoma Valley.
+In this time of persecution of immigrants, when people in need are afraid even to seek help, Sonoma Valley needs a culturally familiar, welcoming, safe environment in which to provide holistic, wraparound help and comfort to families and individuals.
+Providing this front door is a critical role by itself, comprising the staff-intensive tasks of intake, conversation, education, assistance applying for multiple services and resources outside of La Luz, and following through with clients over time.

-• Catholic Charities (CC) should increasingly become the front door for housing-related services, for English speakers (though it also serves Spanish speakers).
-CC is by far the largest provider of housing and homelessness services in Northern California.
-CC has had only a small role in Sonoma Valley in the past, out of its respect for local organizations, but the need far exceeds what local organizations can provide.
-CC’s well-tested operational systems, administrative back-end, ability to fundraise will serve Sonoma Valley well.
-CC recently took on day-to-day operations of the Homeless Action Sonoma village.
-CC’s pioneering “master leasing” capacity (see above under Housing Navigation) could complement the SVCDC.
+• Catholic Charities is by far the largest provider of housing and homelessness services in Northern California.
+They have had only a small role in Sonoma Valley in the past, out of respect for local organizations, but the need far exceeds what local organizations can provide.
+Catholic Charities recently took on day-to-day operations of the Homeless Action Sonoma village.
+Their well-tested operational systems, advanced professional staff, administrative back-end, and ability to fundraise will serve Sonoma Valley well.

 Previous